The C3 Postdoctoral Fellowship program accepted applications for two-year fellowship terms that began in 2014, 2015, and 2016.

 - a demonstrated understanding of the experiences of groups underrepresented in higher education.

 Applicants must have completed all but dissertation at the time of application to the fellowship.
-Applicants are expected to have completed their degree before their fellowship term begins.
-For 2016-2018 fellowships, only those with degrees granted in 2013-2014, 2014-15, or to be granted in 2016 are eligible to apply.
+Applicants were expected to have completed their degree before their fellowship term began.

 C3 Postdoctoral Fellowships